Tommy001/mymodule/README.md

         "tommy001/mymodule": "dev-master"
     }

 Now use your command line interface and change the directory into Anax-MVC.
-Type "Composer validate" to check out that your composer.json file is valid.
+Type "Composer validate" to check that your composer.json file is valid.
 If it checks out, you then type "Composer install" on the command line.

 This will download the package **Mymodule** into a folder named "vendor" in Anax-MVC.

-In the folder Anax-MVC/vendor/Tommy001/mymodule/webroot there is a file named index.php.
+In the folder mymodule/webroot there is a file named index.php.
 Copy that file to the folder Anax-MVC/webroot.
-Then copy the files from the folder Anax-MVC/vendor/Tommy001/mymodule/view to a new folder named Anax-MVC/app/view/**mymodule**.
+Then copy the files from the folder mymodule/view to a new folder named Anax-MVC/app/view/**mymodule**.
-And finally copy the files from the folder Anax-MVC/vendor/Tommy001/mymodule/src to a new folder named Anax-MVC/app/src/**Mymodule**.
+And finally copy the files from the folder mymodule/src to a new folder named Anax-MVC/app/src/**Mymodule**.
-As mentioned above you will also need to create a writeable folder named Anax-MVC/webroot/img/upload.
+As mentioned above you will also need to create a writable folder named Anax-MVC/webroot/img/upload.

-In order for simple testing of the upload class there is a rudimentary database connection in the Upload class constructor.
-You also need a MySQL database table to test the script.
-Create it with the SQL query below using e.g. phpMyAdmin.
+In order for simple testing of the upload class there is a rudimentary Sqlite database provided in the mymodule/webroot folder.
+Move this file to the Anax-MVC webroot folder.

-> `DROP TABLE IF EXISTS test_upload;
-CREATE TABLE IF NOT EXISTS test_upload ( id int(11) NOT NULL AUTO_INCREMENT,
-  san_filename varchar(100) NOT NULL,
-  path varchar(200) NOT NULL,
-  PRIMARY KEY (id)
-) ENGINE=InnoDB DEFAULT CHARSET=utf8;`

-In the constructor of the class Upload you will also need to change the connection details to fit your MySQL database.

 When you are done with this setup you can point your web browser to index.php, mentioned above and upload a valid image.